JeffersonLab/clara-docs/docs/clas/hadson.md

 ### Processing a data file

-Clara considers default locations to access data files, the application service-composition file (usually services.yml, yet it can have any arbitrary name), data-set description file (e.g. files.list: this is text file containing the names of all data files) as well as log files (usually for every data processing Clara creates 2 log files: DPE and workflow-manager logs).
+Clara considers default locations to access data files, the application service-composition file (usually `services.yaml`, yet it can have any arbitrary name), data-set description file (e.g. `files.list`, a text file containing the names of all data files) as well as log files (usually for every data processing Clara creates two log files: DPE and workflow-manager logs).
 To see the default locations/settings, type in the CLI the following command:

 ```